Thunder Bay: Museums and galleries

 Both are part of HMCS Griffin.

 The Northwestern Ontario Aviation Heritage Centre was founded in 2007 with a mandate to collect, preserve and celebrate the aviation history of the region.
-It houses a large collection of artifacts and photographs, particularly related to the Canadian Car and Foundry factory (Can-Car) which manufactured Hawker Hurricane fighters and Curtiss SB2C Helldivers during WW II.
+It houses a large collection of artifacts and photographs, particularly related to the Canadian Car and Foundry factory (Can-Car), which manufactured Hawker Hurricane fighters and Curtiss SB2C Helldivers during World War II.